Canadiens score 4 in 3rd. beat Senators again 5-2

 Heavily outworked in the second, the Senators scored on their first shot of the period at 9:11.
 Confusion between Jordie Benn and Noah Juulsen behind their own net led to Boedker's fourth.

 NOTES: The Senators dropped to 2-4-1 in their past seven games. ...
-Canadiens coach Claude Julien earned his 600th career victory. ...
-Price improved to 25-9-5 all-time versus Ottawa.
+Price improved to 25-9-5 all-time versus Ottawa. ...
+Montreal went 0 for 4 on the power play and is now 0 for 22 with the man advantage over its last seven games.

 UP NEXT